marcus-grant/notes/python-collections.md

 ## Dictionary Comprehension

-Comprehensions are a feature of python where collections can be created inline.
+Comprehensions are a neat feature of python to create inline collections.
+These collection comprehensions are capable of defining complex list operations.
 To do this with dictionaries, within a curly bracket set, first include the mapping of each value you want.
 Then follow that by a looping statement, like `for key, value in c.items()`.
 This will then setting up the looping variables to use.
-And finally and optionally, a condition to filter out what values are used.
+And finally and optionally, a condition to filter out values.

 ```python
 c = {0:1, 1:2, 2:3}